Installation

 sftproo is available as a pre-configured AMI in the AWS Marketplace:

-1. Search for "sftproo" in the AWS Marketplace
+1. Search for "sftproo" in the AWS Marketplace (or click here to get started)

 2. Select your instance type (t3.small or larger recommended)